ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/forcepoint.md

 Starting version `6.1.0`, IP Fabric supports Forcepoint SMC API.
 Forcepoint devices are discovered though CLI and only configuration references like security rules are downloaded via the SMC API.

-## How To Add Forcepoint SMC To IP Fabric
+## How to Add Forcepoint SMC to IP Fabric

 ### Generate API Token